charleprr/redditube/README.md

 ## Contributing
 Feel free to star the repository, create issues and make pull requests on [GitHub](https://github.com/charlypoirier/redditube).

-A list of things I would like to improve:
-- Simplifying the installation process
-- Taking a Reddit URL instead of the submission ID
-- Adding an outro

-A list of ideas:
-- Generate thumbnails (for YouTube)
-- ...open a pull request, add your ideas!

 ## License
 Released under the [MIT](https://github.com/charlypoirier/redditube/blob/master/LICENSE) license.